-One of the newest luxury establishments in Rome, this patisserie-themed hotel is already a city favourite.
-The slim townhouse opens onto Via del Corso, as seen in La Dolce Vita, and while the breakfast includes artisan honey and local yoghurt, the real treat is the afternoon tea of delicious house pastries.
-Rooms are contemporary, with some suites even having their own steam cabins.
-There’s a dog-sitting service for smaller pets, and qualified childcare staff are on hand to help families make the most of their stay.
+One of the newest luxury establishments in Rome, this pâtisserie-themed hotel is already a city favourite.
+The slim townhouse opens onto Via del Corso, as seen in La Dolce Vita (1960), and, while the breakfast includes artisan honey and local yoghurt, the real treats are the afternoon tea and the delicious local pastries.
+Rooms are contemporary, and some suites even include a private steam cabin.
+There’s a dog-sitting service for smaller pups, and qualified childcare staff are on hand to help families make the most of their stay.

 Ever dreamed of having the Colosseum at your doorstep?
 This 17th-century villa sits directly in front of the ancient amphitheatre, granting you unobstructed, 24-hour views of the popular attraction.
 The luxurious boutique hotel features antique 16th-century paintings and contemporary art, while each room is uniquely decorated in a modern style.
 Home to a beautiful library and a jogging track, Palazzo Manfredi also organises activities such as visits to the archaeological sites in Rome.